niclee1803/Hospital-Management-System-HMS/README.md

 *

 ## Packages
-1. DatabaseManagers
+1. Managers
-   * Contains utility classes to load user records to instantiate user objects and to store user records to the database.
+   * Load and store user records to the database.
+Create instances of user objects and update their attributes.

 2. Login
-   * Contains a utility login class to handle login functionality.
+   * Contains LoginManager class for login interface, and PatientRepository and StaffRepository class to handle authentication.

 3. User
    * Contains user record classes that stores attributes of each user class.